Taofiq-Bakare/Python_Crash_Course/Readme.md

 ## Chp 1

-I am already initiated to most of concepts discuessed in this chapter.
+I am already initiated to most of concepts discussed in this chapter.

 ## Ch2